therealsphinx/support.balsamiq.com/content/installation/crash.md

 ## Known Crash Issues and Workarounds

-### Crash during installation on a case-sensitive file system on OS X
+### Crash during Installation on a Case-Sensitive File System on OS X

 Some users [have reported](http://forums.adobe.com/thread/843555) crashes of Adobe AIR on MacOS X using a case sensitive file system.
 The fix _should_ be included in AIR 3.